jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # App Discovery Policy

 These will scale as apps are added to MDA and users navigate to them.
 The MDA catalogue is large and grows everyday, this is a much more scaleable way to block, if apps are required then sanction them as needed or auto-stick into monitor and review.
+That is to say you don't need to wait for apps to be discovered you can manually unsanction apps before they are even discovered.

 ## Auto Block Risky apps